 >Maintaining self-care and soul-care

 Counseling in a rural community is an area I hold exceptional knowledge in.
 I opened my first practice in a town of about 2,500 people that did not have much in the way of mental health services prior to my arrival.
-I quickly learned that all of the black and white boundaries we are taught in school turn to GRAY immediately upon establishing a business in a small town!
-There are endless unique situations that take special care and consideration when working in such an environment.
+I quickly learned that all of the black and white boundaries we are taught in school turn to GRAY in a small town!
+There are endless, unique situations that take special care and consideration when working in such an environment.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.